-To minimize this risk, don’t let your Corgi jump down from beds or the couch.
-You may also want to reduce the amount they use stairs.
+To reduce this risk, don’t let your Corgi jump down from beds or the couch.
+You may also want to restrict the amount they use stairs.

-Dog ramps are a great way to minimize pressure on a Corgi’s back.
+Dog ramps are a great way to lower pressure on a Corgi’s back.

 Both Corgi breeds can also be prone to other health issues, including: